rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 Eight were "aspirations": work items that, while of interest to the team, had no commitment of development resources.

-Each work item, regardless of whether it had resources commited or not, had an associated owner.
+Each work item, regardless of whether it had resources committed or not, had an associated owner.
 To construct this progress report, pnkfelix sent each owner a survey (you can see what it looks like [here][survey]).